dancoVanik/voice-control-library/README.md

 ## Funkcionality
  The main advantage library is simple implementation new and creative functions that improve work on the internet.
+ Library is fully available on Google Chrome browser.

+ Check your web browser can to use this library on : https://whatwebcando.today/speech-recognition.html

  Library you can turn on :
  ```JS